zpainter/iassist/content/about/general-assembly-minutes-2003.md

 ### 6.1 Outreach Action Group (M Wright)

-Budget for the Outreach Action Group for this conference was US\$3491.00.
-3 applicants, offered funding to 2, but one couldn\'t make it.
+Budget for the Outreach Action Group for this conference was US$3491.00.
+3 applicants, offered funding to 2, but one couldn't make it.
 Ms Omerzu from Slovenia has attended the conference.

 ### 6.2 Liaison & Representation (R Dekker)